Preparing Records for Storage at State Records Center

 Records storage box requirements

-1. Unless otherwise approved on the RMD 106, Records Storage Approval Form, all records must be packed in the standard records center storage box.
+1. Unless authorized by the State Records Center Manager, all records must be packed in the standard records center storage box.
 Microfilm Records (16mm and 35mm) should be packed in individual acid-free containers.

 2. Standard box specifications (commodity contract information)